Digitising the Physical: a collaborative approach to connect, enable and improve our industry

 At Balfour Beatty, we are continually looking for innovative ways to collaborate with our partners and clients.
 By bringing together our team’s skills and expertise, we are able to help our clients achieve the results that they want in an ever-increasing digitised society.

 Our industry is innovating and becoming progressively digitised, but in a world of contactless payment, augmented reality and folding smart phones, our clients expect and deserve a paradigm shift.
-We recognise the need to provide the best service which is why, together with Scape Group, we are developing our shared vision for Scape’s Civil Engineering frameworks.
+We recognise the need to provide the best service which is why, together with SCAPE, we are developing our shared vision for SCAPE’s Civil Engineering frameworks.

 Our approach is to innovate with purpose and align our delivery approach with the priorities of our clients, while adopting industry leading technologies and approaches to digitisation.
 We are confident this will help us to solve the construction and productivity problems of today and lay the foundation for our digital future through the combined benefits of collaboration, data, automation and technology.